XPawnAI/embr-sample-data/README.md

 | Procedure                | Details clinical procedures (e.g., surgeries, therapies) performed on the patient, with outcomes and notes. |
 | SupplyDelivery           | Records the delivery of healthcare-related supplies to the patient, including type and quantity. |

-### Why Use EMBR?

-- **Token Efficiency**: EMBR files are structured to reduce token count, making them highly suitable for LLM applications where token limitations are a constraint.
-- **Healthcare Context Specificity**: Designed for clinical use cases, this data mirrors the complexity of real-world patient records while ensuring privacy through synthetically generated information.

-Each `.embr` file can be opened in a text editor or processed programmatically, depending on your project’s needs.

 ## License